Investment books I have read

 Finally, my chosen approach doesn’t really pay too much attention to things like discounted cash flows or dividend growth models etc. So I’m working through this book to gain a better perspective of how more mainstream value investors do their work and come up with their values.
 That way I’ll be able to have a more meaningful conversation with them and perhaps it will add to my understanding of value.

-Well that’s one man’s journey from indexer to deep value, feel free to outline some other books that you’ve found useful in shaping your investing worldview.
+Well, that’s one man’s journey from indexer to deep value, feel free to outline some other books that you’ve found useful in shaping your investing worldview.

 Patience is required

 Investing can be a bit like religion in that it requires a good dose of faith.
-When you buy into a company it could be years before you get any feedback on whether it was a good idea or not.
+When you buy into a company it could be years before you get any feedback on whether it is a good idea or not.
 In the mean time you just have to kneel before a picture of Ben Graham and say “I believe” before you go to bed each night.
 The same goes for the portfolio as a whole where you might under perform a simple stock/bond split for what seems like an eternity.

 As well as faith and patience, it also helps if you get your kicks somewhere other than the stock market.
 Or, if you really want to get your kicks from your investments then perhaps take up day trading.
 Put bluntly, the market can move sideways longer than you can stand the inaction (see 2010 for a good example).